 5.Significant changes in production and sales policies.

 9.The signing, fulfillment, cancellation or voiding of important contracts.

 10.Important organizational adjustments and significant reforms in management systems.

 11.Significant effects resulting from changes in government regulations.

 12.All other important events and measures that will affect the financial position, results of operations and cash flows in the future.

-This regulation shall be enforced from January 1, 2016.
-However, a business entity may voluntarily adopt the Regulation starting January 1, 2014.
+These Regulations shall be enforced from January 1, 2016.
+However, a business entity may voluntarily adopt the Regulations starting January 1, 2014.

-Except that Article 2 and Article 17 have been enforced starting January 1, 2018, amendments to the Regulation on December 10, 2018, shall be enforced starting January 1, 2019.
+Except that Article 2 and Article 17 have been enforced starting January 1, 2018, amendments to the Regulations on December 10, 2018, shall be enforced starting January 1, 2019.